|Problem: The student rarely generates ideas - or new ideas - in academic or other domains; the student appears to lack creativity.

 Useful experiments for assessment and intervention:

-3. If the frequency and/or intensity of the targeted behavior decreases during intervention, then it may be that the problem behavior is related in part to depression and/or limited or uncomfortable peer social interaction.
-(See Tutorial on Peer Relationships.)
+- If the frequency and/or intensity of the targeted behavior decreases during intervention, it may be that the problem behavior is in part a result of confusion, disorganization, weak language comprehension, or lack of task orientation.
+(See Tutorials on Instructional Routines, Language Comprehension.)